geekcollision/jklevents/README.md

 ## License

-`jkl-event-scraper` is available under MIT.
-See [LICENSE](https://github.com/koodilehto/jkl-event-scraper/blob/master/LICENSE) for more details.
+`jklevents` is available under MIT.
+See [LICENSE](https://github.com/geekcollision/jklevents/blob/master/LICENSE) for more details.